ducksouplab/ducksoup/config/README.md

 - `h264timestamper` triggers an "Unknown frame rate, assume 25/1" that's why we disabled it since framerate should not be defined by this elemend

+- `oggmux` it seems it needs a few seconds before starting recording to files

 About cuda

 Check how to use cudaupload, cudadownload and where to put caps here: https://gstreamer.freedesktop.org/documentation/nvcodec/cudascale.html?gi-language=c